Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 Start-ups have no data or existing infrastructure.
 They are also poor, so can't afford to make non-critical investments in just about anything.

-Large companies (some of them) have rotten infrastructure from like the 90s or something that literally 100 people in the global job market understand.
+Large companies (some) have rotten infrastructure from like the 90s or something that literally only 100 people in the global job market understand.
 They also have big risk teams, and compliance, and board members who only give a shit about profits next quarter and that stock price go up.

 It's also not a binary problem.
 It's not like companies have a choice between building a full ML system, or not.
-In reality, one can (I can do it single-handedly, for example) get a basic system operational fairly quickly.
+In reality, one (one as in literally one person.
+Me, for example) can get a basic system operational fairly quickly.
 Which can be iterated upon.
-And there is always the option of course to not create a system and use ML for isolated projects.
+And there's always the option to of course not create a system and use ML for isolated projects.

 So maybe it's not so bad for scale-ups after all?
-Or maybe it is.